 - Hollow tube (not always needed) to cover the threaded post the lamp cords would go through.

-This planter’s base came in handy for the hollow tube.
+The hollow tube was from this planter base.
 See, we don’t just steal from our lamps, we steal from our garden too!
-We’ve also seen the tops of these used to make lamp shades.
+We’ve also seen the cage like tops of these used to make lamp shades.
 Ideas continually churning.

 We first had to cut the hollow metal pipe to height using a pipe cutter similar to this.
 You turn the knob slightly to grip the pipe, spin it around a few times, tighten again and repeat until it comes apart.
 The rough edges can then be carefully sanded smooth.